-RegisterAssemblyTypes() and RegisterAssemblyOpenGenericTypes() each accept a parameter array of one or more assemblies.
+RegisterAssemblyTypes() accepts a parameter array of one or more assemblies.
 By default, all concrete classes in the assembly will be registered.
 This includes internal and nested private classes.
 You can filter the set of types to register using some provided LINQ-style predicates.